SayakaIsBaka/LR2Arena/lr2arena_protocol.md

 [ 2 | poor (4 bytes) | bad (4 bytes) | good (4 bytes) | great (4 bytes) | pgreat (4 bytes) | max_combo (4 bytes) | score (4 bytes) ]
 ```
 - `3`: should be sent when the player cancels chart loading (before the chart has started). `data` is not checked, so it can be empty.
+- `4`: should be sent when the chart is fully loaded and ready. `data` is not checked, so it can be empty.

 ### Receive (LR2Arena -> implant)